D0m0/CocoaTop/README.md

 To build CocoaTop you need:
 * Theos (https://github.com/theos/theos), make sure $(THEOS) environment variable points to it.
 * Appe iOS SDK (currently version 7.0 is used).
 Download it from Apple and unpack to theos\sdks\.
+Also look here: https://github.com/theos/sdks/
 * make!

 Other build commands: